HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 make up your mind, traces all around what you gonna find

+SO IT'S
-SO IT'S ALL FORGIVEN COUNT YOUR BLESSINGS
+ALL FORGIVEN COUNT YOUR BLESSINGS
+NEVER FEELING VERTIGOS YOUR SO IT'S HAD A FOR BUT
 SEER HAD A VISION BUT HE NEVER SEES IT ALL

 rest in fervent fever till I take my curses back